rabbitlair/drupalindocker/README.md

 After that, save the changes, and execute `make` to have everything up and running.
 First execution will take longer, as it has to pull and build the Docker images.

-To kill and remove the containers, but not delete the Drupal code and database, execute `make clean`.
-If you want to clean containers and the Drupal code and database, execute `make clean-all`.
+To kill and remove the containers, but not delete the Drupal code and database, execute `make halt`.
+If you want to clean containers and the Drupal code and database, execute `make destroy`.

 ### Dependencies